D-Whipp/team-profile-generator/README.md

 ## Descriptiton

 This app uses Javascript, Node, Inquirer, and FS to take user input and build a custom html page for their team.
 It's built with a focus on Object Oriented Programming to make it's code less repetitive.
+To see a demonstration of this app look in assets/vid directory!

 ## Table of Contents